ben-heil/ben-heil.github.io/_posts/2021-11-8-stay-grad.md

 tags: ['grad school', 'academia']
 ---

+*In November 2021 I thought I might want to leave my PhD program.*
+*To help clarify my position I wrote this post and [its companion](../2021-11-08-leave-grad) from the perspective of my future  self having already made the decision.*
+*Eventually I chose to finish my PhD, and successfully defended in December of 2022* *While I have a different perspective on some things now (I became an applied scientist over an engineer!), I think these posts are a good look into how I thought about grad school at the time.*

 I've decided not to drop out of my PhD program.

 To some extent it's about keeping my options open.